I’m always looking for painless ways to stash money.

 You can easily use the rounding method to manually make adjustments in your checkbook balance.
 Alternately, you can make it automatic and watch your savings grow.

-Acorns is an app that automatically rounds up your expenditures and invests the difference.
-I started using the app last year and have been impressed.
-You can open an account with $5 and the fee is just $1 a month for balances under $5,000.
-I use the rounding feature, and also automatically deposit $10 a month.
+Acorns is an app that automatically rounds up your expenditures to the nearest dollar and invests the difference.
+I used the app several years ago and was impressed.
+You can open an account with a minimal amount and set up automatic investments if you wish.

 How About You?